SladeMahoney/Mapping_Earthquakess/README.md

 # Mapping_Earthquakess

+![Base Layer Streets][https://github.com/SladeMahoney/Mapping_Earthquakess/blob/master/Screen%20Shot%202020-08-09%20at%206.55.32%20PM.png]![Satellite Map Layer with Legend][https://github.com/SladeMahoney/Mapping_Earthquakess/blob/master/Screen%20Shot%202020-08-09%20at%206.55.45%20PM.png]

-In this repository I demonstrate how we can easily build a webpage consisting of map and related tools using public available resource and technology.
+In this repository I demonstrate how to easily build a webpage consisting of map and related tools using public available resource and technology.

 Here are some of the technology used: